Comparison

 Time to value matters - you need results in weeks, not quarters

-Production reliability cannot be a risk - you need 97.3% Hi-Fi guaranteed, not hoped for
+Production reliability cannot be a risk - you need autonomous workflows with high reliability

 Predictable costs are essential - subscription model vs $500K-$2M+ engineering investment